splunk/vscode-extension-splunk-soar/README.md

 ## Usage
 ### App Installation

 To install your locally developed app to the configured SOAR instance, click on the upload icon on the top right of the apps view.
-You'll be prompted to select the folder containing the your app files.
+You'll be prompted to select the folder containing your app files.

 > TODO what happens next?